rdfostrich/article-jws2018-ostrich/content/querying.md

 filtering the delta of the given end version based on the given triple pattern directly corresponds to the desired result stream.
 Furthermore, we filter out local changes, as we are only interested in actual change with respect to the snapshot.

-For the second case, the start version does not corresponds to the snapshot version.
+For the second case, the start version does not correspond to the snapshot version.
 The algorithm iterates over the triple pattern iteration scope of the addition and deletion trees in a sort-merge join-like operation, and only emits the triples that have a different addition/deletion flag for the two versions.